THE 2018 ELECTRIC FOREST FESTIVAL

 Q: Can I be arrested for possession of marijuana at the Electric Forest Festival if I have my medical marijuana card from another state?

 You can be arrested because, in order to lawfully use or possess marijuana in Michigan, you have to be a properly registered patient and resident of Michigan.
 Whether the prosecutor actually charges you with a crime or it stands up in court is another question, which probably depends on the particular facts and circumstances of your case, including how much marijuana you possessed and what you were doing with it.
 In Michigan, it is legal to possess up to 2.5 ounces of marijuana with proper documentation, though it remains a federal crime to possess a controlled substance.
 There are also strict rules about the transportation of medical marijuana.
 Click here for medical marijuana FAQ’s.
-Consult with an West Michigan attorneys at Springstead Bartish & Borgula Law firm immediately if this situation comes up.
+Consult with an West Michigan attorneys at Springstead Bartish Borgula & Lynch immediately if this situation comes up.

 Q: I was arrested on suspicion of selling drugs and taken to the mobile command post.
 Do the police have to advise me of my Miranda rights before they question me?

 Yes.
 Whenever you are in police custody and asked questions that are reasonably likely elicit an incriminating response, the police must first advise you of your Miranda rights and obtain a waiver of those rights before questioning you.
 A failure to do so can result in the suppression of any statements you made to the police in violation of your Miranda rights.
 Of course, you also have the right to remain silent and to consult with an attorney prior to answering any questions, but you must vigilant in clearly and unequivocally asserting your rights.

 Q: If I am arrested at the Electric Forest Festival, can I call my lawyer or an attorney nearby?